-This tutorial describes how to install, configure and run Kata Containers* on Clear Linux* OS for Intel® Architecture.
-Kata Containers is an open source project dedicated to the development of a lightweight implementation of Virtual Machines (VMs) offering the speed of containers and the security of VMs.
+This tutorial describes how to install, configure, and run Kata Containers on Clear Linux* OS.
+Kata Containers is an open source project developing a lightweight implementation of VMs that offer the speed of containers and the security of VMs.

-This tutorial assumes you have installed Clear Linux on your host system.
-For detailed instructions on installing Clear Linux on a bare metal system, visit the bare metal installation tutorial.
+This tutorial assumes you have installed Clear Linux OS on your host system.
+For detailed instructions on installing Clear Linux OS on a bare metal system, follow the bare metal installation tutorial.

 sudo swupd update